Disthene/CentralLinuxBackup/README.md

 ```
 python3 -m pip install python-crontab
 ```
 A svc account on central server and same account on each machine.
 Better use a LDAP account with ssh rights.
-This account must be member of crontab and ssh groups
+This account must be member of crontab and ssh groups.

 ## Installing